 Sports Medicine Team

-Nick received his Bachelor of Science degree with a major in Athletic Training/Sports Medicine from Central Michigan University and completed his Master of Education degree, majoring in Exercise Science, from Auburn University.
-He is licensed as an athletic trainer in the State of Michigan and certified nationally through the Board of Certification, Inc. Nick began working at Henry Ford Health System, assigned to U of D Jesuit High School, in 2013.
-Prior to this assignment, Nick provided athletic training services to the U.S. Army, U.S. Marine Corps, and the Great Lakes Loons, a Class A minor league affiliate of the L.A.
-Dodgers.
-In early 2012 before departing for Auburn University, Nick provided athletic training coverage to Allen Park High School representing Henry Ford Health System.
-At University of Detroit Jesuit High School, Nick is present for all major sports home games, as well as in the athletic training room during non-game days for injury prevention, assessment and care of injuries, and to provide treatment or rehabilitation.
+Eric received his Bachelor of Science degree in Athletic Training from Grand Valley State University and completed his Master of Arts degree in, Kinesiology and Sports Studies from East Tennessee State University.
+He is licensed as an athletic trainer in the State of Michigan and certified nationally through the Board of Certification, Inc. Eric began working at Henry Ford Health System, assigned to U of D Jesuit High School, in 2019.
+Prior to this assignment, Eric was the head athletic trainer at a high school in South Carolina, an assistant athletic trainer at a division II University and an intern for the Detroit Tigers Organization.
+At University of Detroit Jesuit High School, Eric is present for all major sports home games, as well as in the athletic training room during non-game days for injury prevention, assessment and care of injuries, and to provide treatment or rehabilitation.

 At U of D Jesuit High School we follow a return to play protocol developed by the Henry Ford Health System Concussion Clinic.
 This program consists of medical evaluation by a trained sports medicine professional, physicians clearance to begin activity, and a graduated 5-day activity program monitored by the athletic trainer on-site.
 In accordance with MHSAA rules and State of Michigan law, this program must be completed and physicians clearance given to return to athletic competition.